tiesen243/tiesen243/README.md

 ---

-I am a weeb developer and I love Yukikaze 🥰
+I am a web developer with a passion for creating interactive and responsive web applications.
 I have experience working with TypeScript, Next.js, TailwindCSS, tRPC, ElysiaJS, Prisma, MongoDb and more...
 Sometime I also work with Machine Learning.
 I am a quick learner and I am always looking to expand my knowledge and skill set.

 <img src="./.github/banner-05.png" alt="duci" width="100%" />